ikelaiah/free-pascal-and-lazarus-cookbook/docs/docs/basics/lazarus-ide.md

 # Post-Install

-## How do I change the header style of the panels?
+## Change the header style of the panels

 1. Go to **Tool -> Options ...**.
 2. Click on **Docking/Achordocking** item on the left side and set a **Header Style** (see the screenshot below).